How To Upgrade Debian 10 to Debian 11

 sudo apt --purge autoremove

-Update Debian 10 to Debian 11
+3. Upgrade Debian 10 to Debian 11

-First, copy your all config files with the commands below:
+Again, you need to edit the APT’s source-list files.
+First, copy all your config files with the commands below:

-sudo cp -v /etc/apt/sources.list /root/
+# sudo cp -v /etc/apt/sources.list /root/

-sudo cp -rv /etc/apt/sources.list.d/ /root/
+# sudo cp -rv /etc/apt/sources.list.d/ /root/

-Then, open the /etc/apt/sources.list file with your favorite text editor, here we use vi:
+Then, open the /etc/apt/sources.list file with your favorite text editor; here, we use vi:

 sudo vi /etc/apt/sources.list